- Geen Keuzevak

 • 1st 45 minutes: lecture

 • 2nd 45 minutes: practical session (working on a data science problem in small groups)

-The assessment of the course consists of a written exam (60% of course grade) and practical assignments in small groups (40% of course grade).
-The practical assignments comprise four small tasks (5% each) and one more substantial report (20%).
+The assessment of the course consists of a written exam (60% of course grade) and a practical prart (40% of course grade).
+The practical part comprises four assignments, of which the last the most substantial.
 The grade for the written exam should be 5.5 or higher in order to complete the course.
 The average grade for the practical assignments should be 5.5 or higher in order to complete the course.
 If one of the tasks is not submitted the grade for that task is 0.

 There is limited space for students who are not enrolled in the BSc programme of Computer Science or the Minor Data Science.
 Please contact the study coordinator/study adviser.

 Please also register for this course in Blackboard.